 Studies suggest that a significant minority of children in Europe, between 10 % and 20 %, are sexually assaulted during their childhood.
 This phenomenon is not decreasing and certain forms of sexual violence (like child pornography) are becoming a matter of growing concern.
 Fighting these crimes is very difficult.
 Children are vulnerable, and often ashamed and afraid to report any incidents.
 The Internet makes it easier to “groom” children (solicit children online for sexual purposes) or to produce and distribute child pornography.
 Children portrayed in pornography are getting younger and the images are becoming more graphic and more violent.
 Organised crime can make a considerable profit from it with little risk.

-Following a proposal tabled by the Commission in March 2010 , the Council and the European Parliament adopted on 13 December 2011a new Directive on combating the sexual abuse and sexual exploitation of children and child pornography, stepping up the fight against child sexual abuse
+Following a proposal tabled by the Commission in March 2010 , the Council and the European Parliament adopted on 13 December 2011a new Directive on combating the sexual abuse and sexual exploitation of children and child pornography, stepping up the fight against child sexual abuse.

-The new Directive will make it easier to fight crimes against children by acting on different fronts.
+The new Directive makes it easier to fight crimes against children by acting on different fronts.
 It approximates the definition of 20 offences, sets minimum levels for criminal penalties, and facilitates reporting, investigation and prosecution.
 It extends national jurisdiction to cover abuse by EU nationals abroad, gives child victims easier access to legal remedies and includes measures to prevent additional trauma from participating in criminal proceedings.
 Offenders will be subject to risk assessments, and have access to special intervention programmes.
 Information on convictions and disqualifications are to circulate more easily among criminal records, making controls more reliable.
 The Directive prohibits advertising the possibility of abuse, or organising child sex tourism, and provides for education, awareness raising and training of officials.

 A Directive is a legal instrument addressed to the Member States, which in turn have to implement its provisions in their national laws.
-The deadline for transposition of this directive is December 13, 2013 (More information).
+The deadline for transposition of this directive was December 13, 2013 (More information).

 The Commission promotes specialist police unit operations that aim at identifying child pornography sites and networks and the children in the images, including prosecuting those responsible.
 A Europol-based platform for Internet-related offences mainly deals with child abuse content.
 The Commission also supports the INHOPE network of NGO-run hotlines in EU States that collects reports on child abuse websites so that they could be removed and investigated (Safer Internet Programme).